 Hence, this countermeasure strategy is designed to improve accessibility to traffic safety data as well as information on new developments in traffic safety and other topics through the GTSC's website and the Institute for Traffic Safety Management and Research (ITSMR)'s Traffic Safety Statistical Repository (TSSR).
 A planned activity funded under this strategy is the maintenance of the TSSR which provides direct on-line access to the state's crash and ticket data.
-This planned activity provides access to very current data on crashes (2009-prelim 2018) and tickets (2009 to preliminary 2017).
+This planned activity provides access to very current data on crashes and tickets (2009-prelim 2019).